 - Positions that ask you to give credit card, PayPal or bank account numbers, or copies of personal documents.

 - Jobs that ask you to send payment by wire service or courier.

 - Positions in which you are offered a large payment or reward in exchange for allowing the use of your bank account - often for depositing checks or transferring money.

-On-Campus jobs: International students must be currently enrolled in as least 12 units; must have completed at least 1 semester at SBCC; and, must be in good standing (2.0 GPA) with the ISSP office.
+On-Campus jobs: International students must be currently enrolled in as least 12 units and can begin work their first semester on campus,.
+Students must be in good standing (2.0 GPA) with the ISSP office.
 International students are not eligible for Federal Work Study jobs.

 Off-Campus jobs: Please check with your international student advisor as to your eligibility to work in the U.S.